rwxrob/bonzai/README.md

   Cmds should be *very* light.
 In fact, most Cmds should assign their Method directly from one matching the Method function signature in a callable, high-level library.

+## Legal

+Copyright 2022 Robert S. Muhlestein (<mailto:rob@rwx.gg>)
+Licensed under Apache-2.0

+"Bonzai" and "bonzai" are legal trademarks of Robert S. Muhlestein but can be used freely to refer to the cmdbox project
+<https://github.com/rwxrob/bonzai> without limitation.
+To avoid
+potential developer confusion, intentionally using these trademarks to refer to other projects --- free or proprietary --- is prohibited.